jinxlux/InformationVisualization-CMPT384/README.txt

 <!-- xudong Li, xul395, 11206927 -->
 <!-- luohan du, lud380,11201129 -->

-Unzip the CMPT384-2019-Team 19
-Dashboard.jpg is fot the first requirement Questions.pptx is for the second requirement
+Dashboard.jpg is for different designing plans Questions.pptx is for questions & answers of the different plans

 parallelC.html is for the third requirement, which is an implementation.
 It uses d3.parcoords.js & d3.parcoords.css